University Professor of Geography

 Keywords: Water and food Insecurity, metrics, maternal and child undernutrition

-Description: Dr. Sera Young is an Assistant Professor at Northwestern University.
-The focus of Dr. Young’s work is on the reduction of maternal and child undernutrition in the first 1000 days, especially in low-resource settings.
+Description: Dr. Young’s research focuses on the reduction of maternal and child undernutrition in the first 1000 days, especially in low-resource settings.
 Methodologically, she draws on her training in medical anthropology (MA, University of Amsterdam), international nutrition (PhD, Cornell) and HIV (Fellowship, University of California San Francisco) to take a biocultural approach to understanding how mothers in low-resource settings cope to preserve their health and that of their families.

 Director, Center for Global Health